zooniverse/front-end-monorepo/docs/arch/adr-33.md

 ## Decision

 To implement a simple survey task feedback strategy within [the existing feedback framework](https://github.com/zooniverse/front-end-monorepo/tree/master/packages/lib-classifier/src/store/feedback/strategies).
 The simple survey task feedback will be titled "Survey: Simple".
-The initial simple survey task feedback will presume the annotation has one annotation value per survey task choice.
+The simple survey task feedback will presume the annotation has one annotation value per survey task choice.
 The subject metadata will include:

 - #feedback_N_id (required) - ID of the corresponding workflow task rule.
 - #feedback_N_choiceIds (required) - comma separated target choice ID(s) (i.e. "BLIP" or "AARDVARK,ELEPHANT,ZEBRA").
 A choice's ID is determined at survey task creation and can be viewed in in the Project Builder from the relevant workflow and survey task editor *Raw task data* section or from the workflow data export.
 The choice ID is the key for the choice object.
 For survey tasks created since 2017, the choice ID is the choice name per the provided "Choices" CSV with non-word characters removed and all uppercase (`[choice name per CSV].replace(/\W/g, '').toUpperCase()`).